gtbrill/climb_bipedal_tradeoff/README.md

 PLACEHOLDER FOR PAPER REFERENCE

 This repository is organised into three main folders by file type: CSV, R Code, and PNG Figures.
 Many of these are produced by the code, while others represent original input data.
-The full pipeline also produces six RDS files for use in later steps - these are not included since they exceed the GitHub filesize limit.
+The full pipeline also produces six RDS files for use in later steps - these are not included since they exceed the GitHub filesize limit, but can be downloaded here: https://zenodo.org/records/20313479

 See below for a pipeline overview diagram and component table.
 Note that some figure plot codes produce plots within an R plot window rather than as PNG output files.